-Analysis of the Effects: The proposed work which is the subject of this application would occur in a small area of waters within an active navigational canal (L&R Canal) subject to regular boating activity and substantial wake energy.
-For these reasons the work area is an unlikely spawning or nursery area for the managed species.
+Analysis of the Effects: The proposed work which is the subject of this application would occur in a small area of waters within an area adjacent to an active navigational area (Indian River Bay) subject to regular boating activity and substantial wake energy and potential erosion.
+For these reasons the proposed work area is an unlikely spawning or nursery area for the managed species.
 Consequently, concentrations of the sessile life stages (eggs and larva) of the listed species are not expected to be within the area under review.
 In addition, the work is limited to the installation of timber structures only and does not involve any dredging in waters of the US, nor does the work impact wetlands or aquatic vegetation.
 The pelagic adults and juveniles of the listed species are highly mobile and capable of avoiding such impacts as may be associated with the work.